life-itself/tao/library/README.md

 4. Find the ISBN for any publications you wish to include.
 5. Open the collection you have created in Zotero.
 6. At the top of the page, there is an icon that looks like a wind a small green cross.
 Click it.
 Copy and paste in the ISBN for the publication you wish to include.
 This will add the metadata for the publication into the library.
 7. If you have the .pdf or .epub for the article / book, then drag it onto the file you have just created.
 You may want to 'right-click' and 'rename file from the metadata'.
+(If you have them, .epubs are better than .pdfs, as it makes for easier copying and pasting from the text)
 8. Find any online versions of publications that are in your reading list, and then repeat Step 7.
 9. On the right of side of the screen, when you click on one of the titles in your list, you'll see that you can add an abstract.
 This helps other to see what the books / articles you have added are about.
 It is helpful to fill these in, and perhaps also indicate which titles in the reading list are the most worth reading.